Skip to main content

 Release to inject

-Scout finalizes the text — applying dictionary, quick phrases, and writing style — then injects it at your cursor.
+Scout finalizes the text — applying dictionary, quick phrases, and app style — then injects it at your cursor.

 Hands-free mode